Akelvin51/School-projects/README.md

 # School-projects
-Contains on projects I did in school
+Contains on projects I did in school. some programming languages used includes Python, Javascript, Html and Css